Table manners in North America

 Table manners are the cultural customs and rules of etiquette used while dining.
-As in other areas of North American etiquette, the rules governing appropriate table manners have changed over time and may differ depending on the setting (e.g. dining at home, at a restaurant, or with business colleagues).
+As in other areas of North American etiquette, the rules governing appropriate table manners have changed over time and differ depending on the setting.

 History

 Table manners have an ancient and complex history, as each society has gradually evolved its system.
 Today, many of the behaviors that take place at the dinner table are deeply rooted in history.

-In Europe, the Cultural revolution in Italy starting with the renaissance.
-Italian poet Giovanni Della Casa advised in Galateo, his 1558 book on manners: "One should not comb his hair nor wash his hands in public... the exception to this is the washing of the hands when done before sitting down to dinner, for then it should be done in full sight of others, even if you do not need to wash them at all, so that whoever dips into the same bowl as you will be certain of your cleanliness."
+Much of the invention of modern manners was done during the Renaissance in Italy.